 Parameter Direction Description acct_id IN A single customer is chosen non-uniformly by customer tier, from the range of available customers.
 A single customer account id, as defined by CA_ID in CUSTOMER_ACCOUNT, is chosen at random, uniformly, from the range of customer account ids for the chosen customer.
 This input is used when table_name is "ACCOUNT_PERMISSION", otherwise it is set to 0. c_id IN A number randomly selected from the possible customer identifiers as defined by C_ID in CUSTOMER table using a uniform distribution.
-This input is always used when table_name is "CUSTOMER", "CUSTOMER_TAXRATE" or "WATCH_ITEM".
+This input is always used when table_name is "CUSTOMER", or "CUSTOMER_TAXRATE".
 This input (instead of co_id) is used 67% of the time when table_name is "ADDRESS".
 Otherwise this input is set to 0. co_id IN A number randomly selected from the possible company identifiers as defined by CO_ID in COMPANY table using a uniform distribution.
 This input is always used when table_name is "COMPANY", "FINANCIAL" or "NEWS_ITEM".
 This input (instead of c_id) is used 33% of the time when table_name is "ADDRESS".
 Otherwise this input is set 0. day_of_month IN A number randomly selected from 1 to 31 with a uniform distribution.
 This input is only used when table_name is "DAILY_MARKET", otherwise it is set to 0.
 When table_name is "DAILY_MARKET" all the rows with this day of the Month in DM_DATE are modified. symbol IN A string containing a Security Symbol.
 The security symbol string follows the definition of S_SYMB in the SECURITY table.
 This input is only used when table_name is "DAILY_MARKET", or "SECURITY", otherwise it is set to empty string. table_name IN A string containing the name of the table to be altered.
-Valid values are "ACCOUNT_PERMISSION", "ADDRESS", "COMPANY", "CUSTOMER", "CUSTOMER_TAXRATE", "DAILY_MARKET", "EXCHANGE", "FINANCIAL", "SECURITY", "TAXRATE", "WATCH_ITEM".
-This input is always used. tx_id IN A string containing a tax identifier.
-The tax identifier string follows the definition of TX_ID in the TAXRATE table.
-This input is only used when table_name is "TAXRATE", otherwise it is set to empty string. vol_incr IN A randomly selected positive or negative number.
+Valid values are "ACCOUNT_PERMISSION", "ADDRESS", "COMPANY", "CUSTOMER", "CUSTOMER_TAXRATE", "DAILY_MARKET", "EXCHANGE", "FINANCIAL", "SECURITY".
+This input is always used. vol_incr IN A randomly selected positive or negative number.
 This number is only used when the table_name is "DAILY_MARKET", otherwise vol_incr is set to 0 and ignored.
-When table_name is "DAILY_MARKET" this number is added to DM_VOL.
+When table_name is "DAILY_MARKET" this number is added to DM_VOL. status OUT Code indicating the execution status of this Frame.